 - Affirm that religious instruction and practice belong in the home and places of worship and not in public or private schools funded by state or federal government

 - Oppose diversion of general revenue dollars to charter, private and religious schools

-- Insure election security with paper trails, Risk Limiting Audits and a Cybersecurity Unit
+- Insure election security with paper trails, Risk Limiting Audits and cybersecurity review

 - Pass the National Popular Vote Compact